GruView logo

 Project and comment data may be retained until a user deletes it or until beta operations require cleanup.

 Audit logs may be kept longer than project body data when needed for security and operational review.
-During beta, GruView aims to avoid retaining data longer than necessary.
+During beta, GruView targets ordinary operational log review and cleanup within about 90 days unless a security or investigation need requires longer retention.

 5. Security and beta limitations